PerlFFI/FFI-Platypus/README.md

     - `1`

-        Enable the next generation type parser which allows pass-by-value records and type decoration on basic types.
-Using API level 1 prior to Platypus version 1.00 will trigger a (noisy) warning.
+        Enable version 1 API type parser which allows pass-by-value records and type decoration on basic types.

+    - `2`

+        Enable version 2 API.
 All new code should be written with this set to 1!
         The Platypus documentation assumes this api level is set.

-    - `2`

-        Enable version 2 API, which is currently experimental.
-Using API level 2 prior to Platypus version 2.00 will trigger a (noisy) warning.

         API version 2 is identical to version 1, except: